shane-thoma/student-assistant/README.md

 ## Use Instructions

-The agent is very simple to use.
+The agent can be accessed at: https://shane-thoma-student-assistant.streamlit.app/

 - Upload a file containing lecture content using the file uploader.
     - This file can be a PDF of lecture slides, an image of notes taken, or a video/audio recording of a lecture as long as the file is under 200 MB.
+- Press the "Launch Student Assistant Agent" button and wait for the agent to complete its work.
 - Based on the uploaded file, the agent automatically generates all of the following, which are intended to help a student study the content:
     - **Content Map:** This is essentially a summary of the material covered in the lecture uploaded.
     - **Flashcards:** This is a CSV file that can be downloaded and imported into Quizlet, Anki, or another similar application to create interactive flashcards to help a student study.